Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 ## Automatic Atomic Referencing with Copy on Write

+Ownership is probably the number one tripping point for new rustaceans.

+Sure, it gives us a clean, safe and surprisingly ergonomic way to think about memory... but mastering it is non trivial.

+Whats worse is that sometimes... those benefits don't even mean much.

+Rust works basically runs on anything

+In fact, today, you can run Rust in more places that Java, the write once run anywhere language.

+That includes places that use page files instead of giving you heap access, like the browsers or embedded devices.

+You could even write your own allocator to provide page files for other systems too.

+When you have a page file... ownership starts to matter a lot less.

+It would be nice if we could, in these circumstance, just... forget about ownership.

+And you sort of can.

+Wrapping everything in COWs and wrapping the COWs in ARCs means you don't need to worry about who owns what any more.

+It all just requires extra work.

+Wouldn't it be nice if we could just have a compiler flag that did that for us, so we didn't need to worry about it?

+Well... ok, probably not.

+For a start, a compiler flag for your code is something other people, including your consumers if you're writing a crate, then need to worry about.

+Its also not a panacea.

+Any kind of reference counting adds work to the runtime, using ownership avoids that.

+Finally, we've not really side stepped the problem of ownership being hard.

+To master efficient Rust, you still need to learn it.

+It might be difficult, but once you've got your head around it, you'll be making incredibly fast and efficient programs with the compiler still holding you hand.

 ## Namespaced packages

 You might have guessed my other options were not esspecially sincere, but here'ssomething I do want to see.